Writing is hard. For our copywriters, it takes mastery to write excellent F.

 If you must include such words in your script, be sure to include their definitions for your callers to understand them well.
 Of course, to save time and avoid confusion, use simple words that may replace these jargons.
 You don’t want your callers reaching out to you from a very dark place.

-The science of performing an effective sales pitch through your message script lies within a proven step by step procedure.
+The science of performing an effective sales pitch through your message on hold scripts lies within a proven step by step procedure.

 The first line of your message must attract.